processone/docs.ejabberd.im/content/developer/install-osx.md

 ## Homebrew

-An easy way to install some of the packages is by using a package manager, such as [Homebrew](http://brew.sh) – the Homebrew commands are provided here:
+An easy way to install some of the dependencies is by using a package manager, such as [Homebrew](http://brew.sh) – the Homebrew commands are provided here: